halderavik/mr_with_ai/MCP_dev.md

 **Q: How do I generate a chart?**
 A: Use matplotlib or your preferred library, save to a PNG in memory, and base64-encode it for the `plot_data` field.

+**Q: How do I handle segmentation?**
+A: Use the metadata to identify segmentation variables and run your analysis separately for each segment.

+**Q: What metadata is available?**
+A: Column names, column labels (questions), value labels, variable labels, measurement levels, and more.

 ---

 ## See Also
-- Example: `van_westendorp.py` for a full-featured MCP
+- Example: `van_westendorp.py` for a full-featured MCP with segmentation
 - Main architecture: `ARCHITECTURE.md`
 - API/Chat flow: `README.md`